Q&A – Can you use orthotics in safety shoes?

 When buying safety shoes, employees who wear orthotics must check whether they are permitted to have the pair fitted by a specialist.
 For some models and brands, manufacturers sell separate insoles.
 Employees can use these without having the safety shoes recertified.

-What if employees choose to buy other orthotics?
-In this case, they should preferably have them made by a podiatrist working with the manufacturer.
+Do workers still need custom-made or specific orthotics?
+In this case, they should preferably have them made by a orthopaedist or podiatrist working with the manufacturer.
 This will ensure that the orthotics will definitely meet the necessary conditions required to retain the safety shoe certification.

 Employee or employer: who pays for the orthotics?